 On Monday, April 6, the state Senate voted overwhelmingly to pass an amended moratorium bill that would guarantee this dangerous form of gas drilling stays out of Maryland through at least October 1, 2017.
 The Senate bill, SB 409, now heads back to the House for final approval before it can move on to Governor Larry Hogan’s desk.
 Tell Gov. Hogan that Marylanders deserve protections against fracking — we need a moratorium now!

-The Federal Energy Regulatory Commission (FERC) is charged with reviewing the environmental impacts of the Atlantic Coast Pipeline, and FERC is currently accepting public input on the proposed scope of its environmental impact statement.
-FERC has the power to delay or stop construction of the Atlantic Coast Pipeline.
-This comment period, through April 28th, gives Virginians an important opportunity to speak up and demand a thorough review of its harms.
+The Federal Energy Regulatory Commission (FERC) is charged with reviewing the environmental impacts of the Mountain Valley Pipeline, and FERC is currently accepting public input on the proposed scope of its environmental impact statement.
+FERC has the power to delay or stop construction of the Mountain Valley Pipeline.
+This comment period, through June 16th, gives Virginians an important opportunity to speak up and demand a thorough review of its harms.

 Stop Crude Oil-by-Rail in Baltimore